Resolution when Identifying UI Elements after Windows updates is not possible any longer .

 Other symptoms:

-• The same workflow still runs fine on an other machine with the same setup
+- The same workflow used to work or still runs fine on another machine with the same setup

-This issue is described with the document Identifying UI Elements After Windows Updates .
+This issue is described in the document Identifying UI Elements After Windows Updates.

 Root Cause: